Polyconseil/getconf/README.rst

 Introduction
 ------------

-All configuration values are accessed through ``getconf.ConfigGetter`` object:
+All configuration values are accessed through the ``getconf.ConfigGetter`` object:

 .. code-block:: python